RichardLitt/burntfen.com/_posts/2025-01-17-a-letter-on-how-grammatical-agreement-is-important.md

 The answer to the second question is, of course, that we do.
 Even if the work is seen as silly or useless or annoying by some, I don't see it that way.
 And each small publication is me learning more about a system, so that I can go on to see if I can influence it in other ways - perhaps through eventually changing the code, or by pointing out issues that I notice that others who don't have my background don't.
 That's all science, and it's all part of what makes *Homo sapiens* into *sapiens*.

 If you're interesting in this stuff, I'd be really happy to hear from you.
 I'm a member of a community of taxonomists who want a decolonialised, trans-friendly, non-exclusionary, and non-Eurocentric world.
+Fixing the Code is part of that work.

-it me up if you'd be keen on joining our discussions.
+Hit me up if you'd be keen on joining our discussions.